jpillora/jquery.rest/README.md

 Conceptual Overview
 ---

 This plugin is made up nested 'Resource' classes.
-Resources contain options, child Resources and child Operations.
-Operations are functions that execute each the desired HTTP request.
+Resources contain options, child Resources and child Verbs.
+Verbs are functions that execute various HTTP requests.
-Both `new $.RestClient` and `client.add` construct new instances of Resource, however the former will create a root Resource, whereas the latter will create child Resources.
+Both `new $.RestClient` and `client.add` construct new instances of Resource, however the former will create a root Resource with no Verbs attached, whereas the latter will create child Resources with all of it's `options.verbs` attached.

 Since each Resource can have it's own set of options, at instantiation time, options are inherited from parent Resources, allowing one default set of options with custom options on child Resources.